Solo SBBK-10 DIY Headless Electric Bass Guitar Kit

 Kit includes:

-• Ash body with a poly sealant
+• Unfinished Ash body with poly sealant

-• Unfinished maple neck with Rosewood fingerboard
+• Rosewood fingerboard

 • Strings

-• Strap Buttons
+• Strap buttons

-• All mounting screws are included
+• All mounting screws

 Additional information